-- 1 tablespoons lime juice (juice of 1/2 a lime or lemon)
+- 1 tablespoon lime juice (juice of 1/2 a lime or lemon)

-- Mash the greens mix well to make a coarse paste.
+Mash the greens and mix well to make a coarse paste.

-- In another pan, heat the ghee on a medium flame.
-When hot add the grated onion and fry till pale golden.
+In another pan, heat the ghee on a medium flame.
+When hot, add the grated onion and fry until a pale golden color.

-- Add all the other ingredients and fry till oil separates from the masala (onion-spice mix).
+Add the remaining ingredients and fry until the oil separates from the masala (onion-spice mix).

-- Add the greens mix to this and stir until fully blended.
+Add the greens to this and stir until fully blended.